Criminal law and the courts

 What's included

-You will be provided with the module textbook Complete Criminal Law: Text, Cases and Materials 8th edition (Loveless, Allen and Derry) and have access to a module website, which includes:
+You will be provided with access to Complete Criminal Law: Text, Cases and Materials 8th edition (Loveless, Allen and Derry) and a module website, which includes:

 Computing requirements